miwashi-edu/edu-python-intro/README.md

         else:
             name = sys.argv[1]
             print(f"Hello, {name}!")
+    elif not sys.stdin.isatty():
+        for line in sys.stdin:
+            name = line.strip()
+            if name:
+                print(f"Hello, {name}!")
     else:
         print_usage()

 def print_usage():
     usage = """
 Usage: hello.py [OPTION]...
 [NAME]
 Prints a greeting message to the user.
+Can also read names from standard input.

 Arguments:
-  NAME        the name of the user
+  NAME        the name of the user (optional if using pipe)

 Options:
   -h, -?      show this help message and exit